Probability densities and distributions for spiked and general variance Wishart $\beta$-ensembles: Introduction

-where $C$ is the normalization, for the eigenvalue PDF of real Wishart matrices.
+where $C$ is the normalization and $(O^T d O)$ is the Haar measure for real orthogonal matrices.
 In the case of complex Wishart matrices, the corresponding formula involves an average over $U(N)$ rather than $O(N)$.
 According to the well known Harish-Chandra/ Itzykson-Zuber formula (see e.g.~\cite[Prop.~11.6.1]{Fo10}) an evaluation in terms of determinants is possible.
 However, until \cite{Mo10}, it was not known that the $O(N)$ matrix integral admitted a tractable evaluation.